 Which U.S. National Parks Are Open?

-If you'd like to know which U.S. National Park is still open during the Coronavirus (COVID-19) pandemic, take a look at the table below.
+If you'd like to know which U.S. National Park is still open during the Coronavirus (COVID-19) pandemic, take a look at the table in this article.
+It's not complete but the most important parks are being covered.
 It will be updated on a daily basis if possible.
-However, we cannot guarantee to be 100% up to date and cannot guarantee the accuracy of the information we provide in this article.
+However, we cannot guarantee the accuracy of the information we provide here.

 How to use the table: Click the national park name in the first column to get more detailed information about the status.
 The second last column takes you to our tips.
 The last column to the updated official NPS site.
 Always check this one!
 Please note: This list is not complete, as we cover the most visited and important ones.

-*Click the national park name in the first column for details about facility closures
+*Click the national park name in the first column for details about closures and phased reopenings

 Is Acadia National Park Open?